WhatsApp/stickers/Android/README.md

 * Animated stickers must have frames with minimum duration of 8ms.
 Animation duration should be less than or equal to 10 seconds total.
 * For animated stickers, the first frame should say it all - WhatsApp ends the animation on the first frame after looping so please make sure your first frame is the complete image of your sticker and adjust the sequence of the stickers accordingly so users don’t see a jumpy experience going from the last to first frame.
 Ex.
 A sticker that animated “Hi!” should have the first frame show all words “Hi!”.
 * Sticker Picker/Tray Icon
     * Provide an image that will be used to represent your sticker pack in the WhatsApp sticker picker/tray
-    * This image should be static and 96 x 96 pixels
+    * This image should be static and 96 x 96 pixels and should be in png format
     * Max file size of 50KB

 ### Tips for reducing file size
 We recommend reducing the size of each of your stickers.
 For reference, many of the stickers provided within WhatsApp are around 15KB each.
 The smaller your stickers, the faster they will send and the less data your users will have to spend sending them or downloading your app.
 Depending on your art and the type of graphics you've created, one of these two methods may result in smaller file sizes so we recommend experimenting with both.

 * The first method involves optimizing your PNGs using a PNG optimizer tool.
 If you're on MacOS, use https://pngmini.com.
 We recommend using Median Cut and adjusting the colors bar to reduce the size.
 If you're on Windows, use https://nukesaq88.github.io/Pngyu to optimize your PNGs.
 Then, convert them to WebP using the methods described in the [Converting to WebP](#converting-to-webp) section.
 * The second method involves saving or converting your stickers as WebP while experimenting with the WebP export settings trying to optimize the images.
 You should try setting the quality of your WebP output to something lower than 100% and experiment with a quality level that gets you the smallest file size possible without noticeable image degradation.
 Each of the methods described in [Converting to WebP](#converting-to-webp) for exporting your files to WebP offer ways to control your resolution.

 ### Converting to WebP
 Your sticker art must be in the WebP format.
 We recommend using the tools you're most comfortable with to draw and compose your art, and converting them to WebP using one of a few different tools: